Troubles with Techniques

 life.
 Various techniques may work better in some areas than others so adaptability is useful.

-In my article Reading Signs I talk about how you can learn to read your
+In my article Reading Signs I talk about how you can learn to

-underlying patterns to change.
+enough for the underlying patterns to change.

 Some people still get frustrated that the techniques aren’t working fast enough, dismissing the real